joncolas/alexa-chatgpt/README.md

 # Troubleshooting

-If the skill doesn't respond when you are asking for a question it could be related to RateLimitError, see [here](https://help.openai.com/en/articles/6897202-ratelimiterror) for more information
+If the skill doesn't respond when you are sending a prompt it could be related to RateLimitError, see [here](https://help.openai.com/en/articles/6897202-ratelimiterror) for more information